xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 =================================
 3.4.5
-        -Enh (dkulp) If an empty LMS channel is part of and RGB group, don’t consider it empty.
+        -Enh (dkulp) If an empty LMS channel is part of an RGB group, don’t consider it empty.
-        -Enh (dkulp) Add a checkbox to TabConvert to go ahead and map the empty channels 3.4.4	Jul 2, 2014
+        -Enh (dkulp) Add a checkbox to TabConvert to go ahead and map the empty channels -Bug fix (mbrown) Fix Custom RGB Models that have multiple nodes with the same number 3.4.4	Jul 2, 2014
 	-Bug (dkulp) Fix LOR Import
 	The old XML parser, on the start element event, you could query if the element was empty or not.